chain4travel/camino-docs/docs/camino-messenger/introduction.md

 The Camino Messenger is a client server solution to relay messages between Distribution and Supply partners.
 Just like WhatsApp, partners are required to install a client in their environment, which we call the messenger Bot.

 Partners are required to build a connection between the Bot and their distribution or inventory system.
 We call that the Partner Plugin.
 An example implementation is provided in our github for Go and Java.
-SDKs are provided one our [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/sdks) page, where the right libraries/plugins can be downloaded for your language and tools.
+SDKs are provided on our [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/sdks) page, where the right libraries/plugins can be downloaded for your language and tools.

 At the booking step, the Bot abstracts all the blockchain interaction.
 Once partners have exchanged available products, price and availability and a specific choice has been made through the messenger and secured in the inventory of the supply partner, the Supplier Bot mints a Booking Token and the Distributor Bot buys the Booking Token.
 For more details see the paragraphs below.